cedrichol/spa-rs/README.md

 - Generic scalar support (to be decided : f32, f64, complex, dense matrices...)
 - Support for seemless Symbolic computations --- little symbolic-specific code (using the SymbolicScalar)
 - Inspired by Tim Davis's "Direct Methodes for Sparse linear systems"
+- Data compatibility with other CSC crates or C/C++ libs.

 # Performance